GxrySu/BE-NC-News-Gary-Su/README.md

 -If you want to access the tests

--Make sure you have installed supertest and jest-sorted
+Make sure you have installed supertest and jest-sorted

     The minimum versions of the dependencies are as follows: